 Power measurements shall be made with a suitably calibrated voltmeter and ammeter or power analyzer as specified under IEC 62301.
-Measurements of power of 0.5 W or greater shall be made with an uncertainty of less than or equal to 2% at the 95% confidence level.
+Measurements of power of 0.5 W or greater shall be made with an uncertainty of less than or equal to 0.5% at the 95% confidence level.
 Measurements of power of less than 0.5 W shall be made with an uncertainty of less than or equal to 0.01 W at the 95% confidence level.
-The power measurement instrument shall have a resolution of:
+Input power shall be made using an averaging technique over a minimum of 32 input cycles utilizing the measurement instrument averaging function.